-However, the lack of a proper reward and recognition policy makes all these efforts futile and provide minimally or zero returns on investment.
-Integrating their reward and recognition programs with key HR strategies assures business organizations of gaining a better return on investment through enhanced employee performance and efficiency.
-Such strategies boost the morale of the workforce and maximize their contribution to business success.
+However, the lack of a proper rewards and recognition policy reduces the impact of these efforts and provide returns on investment.
+Integrating their reward and recognition programs with key HR strategies enables organizations of get a better return on investment through enhanced employee performance and efficiency.
+Such strategies boost the morale of the workforce and maximize their contribution to the success of the business.

 Integrating employee rewards and recognition with the HR strategy, helps organizations to achieve the objective of developing a talented and dedicated workforce committed to achieving organizational growth objectives.

 To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)